Overview

 After-Tax 401(k) Contributions and the Mega Backdoor Roth

-High earners who have already hit the $23,500 employee limit and want to save more can explore after-tax contributions.
+High earners who've already hit the $23,500 employee limit and want to save more can look into after-tax contributions.
 The combined employee-plus-employer limit for 2026 is $70,000.
-If your plan permits after-tax contributions beyond the $23,500 elective deferral, you can contribute the difference (roughly $40,000–$46,500, depending on your employer match).
+If your plan allows after-tax contributions beyond the $23,500 elective deferral, you can contribute the difference, roughly $40,000 to $46,500 depending on your employer match.

-If your plan also allows in-plan Roth conversions or in-service withdrawals, you can convert those after-tax dollars to Roth — this is the mega backdoor Roth strategy.
-The result is tax-free growth on a much larger sum than the standard $23,500 limit allows.
+If your plan also allows in-plan Roth conversions or in-service withdrawals, you can convert those after-tax dollars to Roth.
+That's the mega backdoor Roth strategy, and it delivers tax-free growth on a much larger sum than the standard $23,500 limit allows on its own.

 Check your Summary Plan Description for two specific features: "after-tax employee contributions" and "in-service withdrawals" or "in-plan Roth conversions."
-If both are present, the mega backdoor Roth is available to you.
+Find both, and the mega backdoor Roth is available to you.

-Your own contributions are always 100% yours immediately.
-Employer contributions follow a vesting schedule:
+Your own contributions are always 100% yours, immediately.
+Employer contributions follow a vesting schedule instead.

-If you are considering leaving a job, check your vesting date.
+If you're weighing whether to leave a job, check your vesting date first.
 Leaving two months before a cliff vesting date could forfeit thousands of dollars in employer contributions.
-Many HR portals display your vesting percentage in the 401(k) summary dashboard.
+Many HR portals show your vesting percentage right in the 401(k) summary dashboard.

 What Happens When You Change Jobs

-For a direct rollover, funds move from old 401(k) to new account without touching your hands — no taxes withheld.
-For an indirect rollover, the old plan withholds 20% for taxes, and you must deposit the full pre-withholding amount into the new account within 60 days to avoid tax on the withheld portion.
+A direct rollover moves funds from the old 401(k) to the new account without ever touching your hands, so no taxes get withheld.
+An indirect rollover has the old plan withhold 20% for taxes, and you have to deposit the full pre-withholding amount into the new account within 60 days to avoid tax on that withheld portion.

-Required Minimum Distributions from traditional 401(k) accounts begin at age 73 under current law.
-Rolling an old 401(k) into a Roth IRA eliminates RMDs entirely from that balance.
+Required Minimum Distributions from traditional 401(k) accounts start at age 73 under current law.
+Rolling an old 401(k) into a Roth IRA eliminates RMDs entirely on that balance.

 Key Terms

-- Roth — a designation for after-tax contributions that grow and are withdrawn tax-free in retirement
+- Roth: a designation for after-tax contributions that grow and get withdrawn tax-free in retirement